gdayori/igniteui-.net-core-workshop/docs/02-Create-API-Returning-JSON/02-00-Overview-of-Section2.md

-# Create API returning JSON
+# Section 2 Create API returning JSON

 In this section, you create an API returning JSON data filtered by search conditions.